Who We Are

 Sara Heidenheimer is the Administrative Coordinator for the Easter Seals Dixon Center team.
-She is originally from Texas where she received her Bachelors of Business Administration from Angelo State University in San Angelo, Texas.
+She is originally from Texas where she received her Bachelor's of Business Administration from Angelo State University in San Angelo, Texas.
 Sara brings with her an array of skills in the areas of business administration, marketing, special events, and social media.
 Her background includes work with the military and their families as the Newsletter Editor and Community Services Coordinator at Lincoln Military Housing in San Diego for five years.
 While there she produced and edited their newsletter, maintained relationships with other military affiliated organizations, and planned events large and small to enrich the lives of those in the military community.
-Prior to that Sara worked at the San Diego Armed Services YMCA as an Administrative Assistant and Program Coordinator.
-In these positions she helped facilitate volunteer activities, provided giveaways and crafts at homecomings, led tours of San Diego for those new to the area.
+Prior to that Sara worked at the San Diego Armed Services YMCA as an Administrative Assistant and Program Coordinator where she helped facilitate and manage volunteer activities, provided outreach to military families at homecomings, and led tours of San Diego for those new to the area.

 Sara is a proud military spouse and has been married to her husband J.G. for 13 years.
-He is currently serving in the United States Navy as a Chief Petty Officer in the Navy, for 12 years.
-They have two sons, Zachary and Ryan, and currently live in Maryland after relocating from Hawaii.
+He is currently serving in the United States Navy as a Chief Petty Officer.
+They have two sons, Zachary and Ryan, and live in Maryland after relocating from Hawaii.